 … making over ‘Smokestack Lightning’ as a fever dream.
 [Billboard]

 “Spoonful,” in particular, often seems on the verge of falling apart, as Whitley’s guitar slashes almost randomly over the rhythm section’s syncopations.
 But — perhaps like the singer himself — it somehow holds together in the face of desperation, which is a handy way to sum up the album’s impact as a whole.
-[Steve Huey, All Music Guide]
+[All Music]

 “I played with Willie Dixon when I was 18, down on Bleeker Street in Greenwich Village.”
 [Chris in 9x]